We discuss the ethics of visiting Afghanistan.

 Ultimately, the female tour guides we work with have established their own presence in the country as a tour guide, and are respected and accepted as such.

-We are in constant contact with the local female guides to ensure we have up to date information on any situation and any changes.
+We are in constant contact with the local female guides to ensure we have up-to-date information on any situation and any changes.
 We prioritise their safety and ultimately, the decisions we take on tour are up to them.

 We are happy to be able to support local women in expanding on their prospects professionally, giving them a platform to work and grow in their profession by supporting them with tourism.